exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

-# MedQA - an automated question answer system
+# MedQA - an automated medical question answer system
 Aritifical intelligence in health create aims to ease a task easy and fast.
-In addition, it can also provide integrated platform to connect professionals who are in the system such as doctors, patients, scientists,  One of tasks could be to design the automated system in which doctor can find relevant records in patient note.
+In addition, it can also provide integrated platform to connect professionals who are in the system such as doctors, patients, scientists, and others.
+One of tasks could be to design the automated system in which doctor can find relevant records in patient note quickly.
 Similar technology also can be used by other medical professional such as researchers, clinicians, and pharamacists to get an answer quickly.